Isaiah Thomas Signs with Charlotte, Joins 10th NBA Franchise

 Thomas was not too proud to go to the G League and set an example for all those players trying to move up to the NBA.

-Here's a short recap of who Isaiah Thomas is as the NBA veteran:
+Here's a short recap of who Isaiah Thomas is as the tireless NBA veteran:

 He's scored 9,574 career points, grabbed 1,300 rebounds and dished out 2,614 assists.